US opens probe of Cruise robotaxi braking, clogging traffic

 Reports of Cruise robotaxis becoming immobilized in traffic came from the San Francisco Municipal Transportation Agency and the San Francisco County Transportation Authority, the agency said.

 Cruise vehicles may strand passengers in unsafe locations, such as travel lanes or intersections, increasing the risk to exiting passengers.
 And they can become obstacles to other road users, causing them to make unsafe maneuvers to avoid collisions.
-“The vehicles may also present a secondary safety risk, by obstructing the paths of emergency response vehicles and thereby delaying their emergency response times,” the agency said in the document.
+“The vehicles may also present a secondary safety risk, by obstructing the paths of emergency response vehicles and thereby delaying their emergency response times,” NHTSA said in the document.

 The probe comes at an important time for Cruise, which in June started charging passengers for autonomous rides without human safety drivers in San Francisco.
 It’s also a critical time for the autonomous vehicle industry, with Google spinoff Waymo running a robotaxi service in the Phoenix area with plans to expand to San Francisco.
 Other companies also are moving toward services without human safety drivers.